 What to expect and how you'll make an impact

-• Reef surveying - helping to monitor the biodiversity, health and growth of the reef system around Nosy Komba through fish, invertebrate and coral surveys.
+- Reef surveying: Monitoring the biodiversity, health, and growth of the reef system around Nosy Komba through fish, invertebrate, and coral surveys.

-Please note if you’re receiving your certification in Madagascar, you’ll also need to purchase and complete the PADI online theory courses before your arrival.
+Please note that if you choose to certify in Madagascar, you’ll need to complete the PADI online theory courses prior to arrival.

-All Marine Conservation volunteers are required to bring the following items to Madagascar, as these are not available for purchase on the island of Nosy Komba: a snorkel; a mask with tempered glass; dive fins - open heel with booties are more comfortable for frequent use; a wetsuit - long or short, 3mm minimum; 2 mouthpieces to be used with regulators; and towels.
+All Marine Conservation volunteers must bring the following items, as they are not available on Nosy Komba: snorkel, mask with tempered glass, open-heel dive fins (with booties for comfort), a wetsuit (minimum 3mm, short or long), two mouthpieces for regulators, and towels.

-Additional recommended items for Marine Conservation volunteers: surface marker buoy (DSMB), reel (a small finger reel is fine), waterproof watch (resistant to 200 metres), dive computer/watch, dive compass, and dive torch.
+Recommended additional items include a surface marker buoy (DSMB), reel (small finger reel is sufficient), waterproof watch (200 meters resistance), dive computer/watch, dive compass, and dive torch.

 Why do Marine Conservation volunteering in Nosy Komba with IVHQ?